 In 2005 disaster struck at Spen after losing many of their experienced side they were relegated after winning only two matches.
 The big marquee signings were a thing of the past as they cut their cloth accordingly relying on home products.
 The best two were opening bowlers Elstub and Baker who they had previously blooded together in the late nineties.

 Elstub played six matches for Yorkshire between 2000 and 2002, primarily as a right arm medium pacer.
-He took nine wickets at 39.55 with a best of 3-37.
-In ten one day matches for Yorkshire and the Leeds/Bradford UCCE, he took 12 wickets at 24.16, with 4- 25 his best performance.
+He took nine wickets at 39.55 with a best of 3 for 37.
+In ten one-day matches for Yorkshire and the Leeds/Bradfprd UCCE he took 12 wickets at 24.16, with 4 for 25 his best performance.

 Elstub moved to East Bierley and retired early with injury problems.
 Baker, who had returned to the club after spells at Wrenthorpe and Woodlands, carried the fight for Spen but mainly with the bat as he conceded his bowling days were over.
 Impressive hauls of 730 and 724 during 2009 and 2010 were insufficient to drag his team into the promotion race.